-Claire Lindley, Chief Crown Prosecutor
+Lionel Idan, Chief Crown Prosecutor

 Kris Venkatasami, Deputy Chief Crown Prosecutor

-Malcolm McHaffie, Deputy Chief Crown Prosecutor
+Claire Walsh, Deputy Chief Crown Prosecutor

-Angela Walsh, Area Business Manager
+Kirsty Hipwood, Area Business Manager

 Our Magistrates’ Court Unit prosecutes offences of domestic abuse, assaults, criminal damage, minor public disorder incidents, all but the most serious traffic offences, possession of drugs, dangerous dog offences, offences of dishonesty and commercial burglaries.
-The list is not exhaustive but generally comprises of any offence where the maximum permitted sentence for each offence does not exceed six months imprisonment or one year if two or more relevant offences are to be considered.
+The list is not exhaustive but generally comprises of any offence where the maximum permitted sentence for each offence does not exceed six months' imprisonment or one year if two or more relevant offences are to be considered.

 The Crown Court Unit deals with cases such as attempted murder, robberies, serious assaults, dwelling house burglaries, complex fraud and the supply and trafficking of drugs.